-Click here to return to homepage

 The result is a document that is considerably more complicated than formulas alone.
 But the aim is still to strike a deal that enables governments to open their markets and reduce trade-distorting subsidies.
 These new commitments are to be listed in documents called “schedules” of commitments.

-What happens next?
-The latest drafts’ release kicks off yet another intensive series of meetings.
-After a period of further discussion in the agriculture negotiating groups, members intend to move to a new phase where agriculture, non-agricultural market access and some other areas of the Doha Round can be negotiated in comparison with each other with the hope that agreement can be reached in the next few weeks or months.
+Previously, each drafts’ release kicked off another intensive series of meetings.
+In July 2008, after further discussion in the agriculture negotiating groups, members moved to a new phase where agriculture, non-agricultural market access and some other areas of the Doha Round could be negotiated in comparison with each other.
+They hoped to reach agreement on the “modalities” by the end of July 2008.
+When the attempt failed, they said they would try to preserve what had been agreed and continue working towards agreement.

 Eventually members want to negotiate an acceptable balance between the depths of cuts (the “level of ambition”) in agricultural and non-agricultural tariffs and agricultural subsidies as well as the size of cuts that they desire in each area.